wrmacrae/workit/README.md

 ## Workit

 Workit lets you write, share, and track workouts in Reddit.
 Posts allow each user to enter their own reps, weights, and/or times, and then share their results in a comment when they finish.

-A variety of tools allow authoring and editting of workouts manually or automatically.
-A Workit workout is a collection of exercises intended to be done together within one session, and those exercises are composed of sets, where each set involves reps (repetitions) of the same movement at a certain weight.
-Workit helps to reduce decisions about what exercise to do, and helps make a workout smoother by recording what you did with only a few clicks, and suggesting weights and reps using information from authors plus your exercise history.
-But, Workit does not provide expertise on exactly how to do an exercise or whether it's a good fit for an individual, so users are heavilly encouraged to seek input from experts, which could happen elsewhere on Reddit, in person, or through research.
+Workit reduces decisions about which exercise to do.
+It helps make a workout smoother by recording what you did with only a few clicks, and suggesting weights and reps using information from authors plus your exercise history.
+But Workit does not provide expertise on exactly how to do an exercise or whether it's a good fit for an individual, so users are heavilly encouraged to seek input from experts, which could happen elsewhere on Reddit, in person, or through research.

-#### TLDR Demo Video
+#### TL;DR Demo Video

 [https://youtu.be/LofNNB2jv4c](https://youtu.be/LofNNB2jv4c)

 #### Example subreddits:
 [https://www.reddit.com/r/workit5x5/](https://www.reddit.com/r/workit5x5/)

 [https://www.reddit.com/r/StretchIt/](https://www.reddit.com/r/StretchIt/)

 [https://www.reddit.com/r/workit5x5/](https://www.reddit.com/r/workit5x5/)